Support for Learners with Learning Difficulties or Disabilities

 - Pension Credit

-You will be entitled to free meals at College if you are aged between 16-18 years on 31 August 2015 and meet the criteria below
+You will be entitled to free meals at College if you are aged between 16-18 years on 31 August 2021 and meet the criteria below or

 - Job Seekers Allowance